 Oregon Ducks' Dillon Gabriel on Red Zone Interceptions: 'You Gotta Keep Swinging'

+Oregon Ducks' Dillon Gabriel Reacts To Red Zone Interceptions: 'You Gotta Keep Swinging'

 Oregon Ducks quarterback Dillon Gabriel had a rocky start to Friday night’s contest but settled in late in the second quarter and into the second half.
 Ducks running back Jordan James and the Oregon defense aided the 31-10 win.